marcinkaczmarek10/pairs_generator_flask/README.md

 | `person_name`| `string` | **Required**. |
 | `person_email`| `string` | **Required**. |

- Generate random pairs from given pool.
+ Generate random pairs from a given pool.
 Endpoint accept json format and it is required that pool comes in array.

 ### Send mails
 ```http